ArcBlock/forge-docs/src/intro/transaction.md

 }
 ```

 This `TransferTx` send 1000 unit to `z115hJtnrYgyFTepXQbBEWHRPb1ZPydMvkis`.
-Note that by default ``1 token = 10^16 unit``, and when we do transfer the minimum allowed value is 1 unit.
+Note that by default $1 token = 10^16 unit$, and when we do transfer the minimum allowed value is 1 unit.

 Let's see the whole tx sent to the chain: